How to Calculate Food Cost Percentage for Restaurants

 Using Food Cost Percentage to Set Menu Price

-Benefits of Tracking Food Cost Percentage Over Time
+Tracking Food Cost Percentage Over Time

-There are a few different ways to calculate your food cost percentage, but the most common method is to take your total food cost for a period of time and divide it by your total sales for that same period.
-This will give you a decimal number that you can then convert to a percentage by multiplying by 100.
+You can calculate food cost percentage a few different ways but the most common is to take your total food cost for a period of time and divide by your total sales for that same period.
+This will give you a decimal number that you can then multiply by 100.

 We will be happy to hear your thoughts